evert/evert.github.com/_posts/2017/2017-03-08-sabredav-eol.md

 to a business named [fruux][2] in Munster, Germany.
 We got a bunch of funding and we would try to build a consumer and small-business product.
 Fruux also used sabre/dav at it's core for synchronization and became the copyright owner of the project.

 I also started working with [CalConnect][3] to help drive forward the actual calendaring and scheduling standards that sabre/dav and many other vendors implement.
+It was really awesome to work directly with the people behind Apple's iCal and iCloud, Mozilla's Lightning (hey Philipp!), Google Calendar and many other industry leaders.
+Instead of just being disgruntled about a bug (or feature) I could just ask the developers directly and work things out together!

 We were unable to grow this company quickly enough, so in 2014 we made a pivot and try to focus on professional services around sabre/dav.
 We got burned with